top of page

 Our legacy role-based access control (RBAC) admin tool served as a significant roadblock to both productivity and security.
 Limited in its ability to adapt to evolving organizational structures, feature sets, and responsibilities, it lacked transparency regarding permission distribution, usage, logging, and new user onboarding processes.

-Maintaining user permissions became an endless task for a single point of contact, often resorting to ambiguous interpretations of roles and overly generous access grants due to the system's rigidity.
+Maintaining user permissions became an endless task for a single point of contact, often resorting to ambiguous interpretations of roles and overly generous access grants due to the original system's rigidity.
 This tool also created substantial security challenges, with comprehensive security audits taking between two and five business days for completion – and even then, with questionable accuracy.

 Reimagining Access Control: A Multifaceted Approach